SAR0406/CodeHive/AUTHENTICATION_SETUP.md

 After completing the OAuth and database setup, your application should be fully functional.
 Run your app and test the following:
 *   Sign in with both Google and GitHub.
 *   Navigate through the app to see if data from the database (e.g., on the Marketplace and Learn pages) is loading.
-*   Try performing actions that cost credits, like forking a template.
+*   Try performing actions that cost credits, like forking a template or creating a task.

 If you follow these steps, your database will be perfectly configured, and the application will work as designed.